 • And a call-to-action “Add” button

 While this may not be enough to secure a sale, it’s enough to neatly highlight the most important product information.
-One of the biggest struggles in creating a mobile e-commerce product page is navigating through heaps of product information.
+One of the biggest struggles in creating a mobile ecommerce product page is navigating through heaps of product information.
 Tucking it away under an accordion details section that can be expanded to show additional information can reduce scrolling time and make an overall product page layout more appealing.

 #2 Create High Quality Product Images